bmchtech/blog/content/post/multiply.md

 # Descent into Madness
 Congrats for getting this far, now comes the tricky stuff.
-I require anyone who wants to continue reading to put on [this music](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.youtube.com/watch?v=ntgaStqpmjQ&ved=2ahUKEwj03pfgvs2IAxWjJTQIHTp_EToQtwJ6BAgIEAI&usg=AOvVaw1qRD2jAXNcY-9YA6Uhb9Ig) in the background, as it most accurately models the trek into insanity we are about to endure.
+I require anyone who wants to continue reading to put on <a href="https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.youtube.com/watch?v=ntgaStqpmjQ&ved=2ahUKEwj03pfgvs2IAxWjJTQIHTp_EToQtwJ6BAgIEAI&usg=AOvVaw1qRD2jAXNcY-9YA6Uhb9Ig" target="_blank">this music</a> in the background, as it most accurately models the trek into insanity we are about to endure.

 So fast forward about a year, I'm out for a walk and I decide to give this problem a thought again.
 And so I considered something that, at the outset, sounds really, really stupid.